 Twitter has been around for 17 years—making it one of the original platforms for social media.
 Originally known as the “SMS of the internet,” it was instantly popular among celebrities (Who remembers Ashton Kutcher being the first person to reach 1 million users way back in 2009?)
 Twitter remains a popular platform for anyone to share small snippets of information in 280 characters or fewer, as long as they have a Twitter account.

 But with thoughts being so easily and instantly shareable, there could be some privacy and security concerns about the app.
 So, if your tween or teen is using Twitter or wants to create an account, here’s what you need to know.

 What is Twitter?

-Twitter is commonly known as a microblogging site where thoughts can be shared instantly.
+Twitter is commonly known as a social media and microblogging site where thoughts can be shared instantly.
 However, it has a limit of 280 characters per tweet.
 The platform is popular with celebrities, news channels, entertainment, activists, politicians, businesses, and anyone who wants to share news or contribute to a conversation.
 It also allows for quick sharing of news through “retweets,” which instantly shares a tweet by someone else.